Road safety - Heath Road

 Read Terms and conditions - Complete box confirming you have read Ts&Cs select Register Me - Page 6

 The Speedwatch centre will then send an email to verify your email address along with other instructions.

 'Twenty's Plenty' 20mph zones

-Following speed surveys in 2018, we are now able to progress the implementation of a 20mph zone in the heart of the village and The Quarries.
-We had also considered introducing a 20mph zone on the Joywood development however the mean speeds on our recent survey were very low and the estate already benefits from traffic calming in the form of speed tables so a signed 20mph zone is not necessary.
+Since carrying out speed surveys in 2018, we have been progressing the implementation of a 20mph zone in the heart of the village and The Quarries.
+We also considered introducing a 20mph zone on the Joywood development however the mean speeds here were very low and the estate already benefits from traffic calming in the form of speed tables so a signed 20mph zone was not deemed necessary.

-To facilitate the 20mph zone we are proposing a reduction to 30mph at the west end of Haste Hill Road and a reduction to 40mph on Bottlescrew Hill and part of Beresfords Hill - see plan below for details.
+To facilitate the 20mph zone there will be a reduction to 30mph at the west end of Haste Hill Road and a reduction to 40mph on Bottlescrew Hill and part of Beresfords Hill - see plan below for details.

-Cllr Rob Edmans gave a presentation on 'Twenty's Plenty' at our Annual Parish Meeting on 15th May and you can view this here :
+Cllr Rob Edmans gave a presentation on 'Twenty's Plenty' at our Parish Meeting in May 2018 and you can view this here :